 When the thermometer maxed out at 96 degrees Fahrenheit, we were a little nervous.
 We drove our little car slowly through Lewes, DE and wondered if we should just keep driving.
 We had heard that Vermont was a balmy 75 degrees and we were just a day’s drive from home.
 In the end, the draw of the ocean was too strong and we passed by the ferry launch that would take us into New Jersey, and headed into the wilds of Cape Henlopen State park.

 The park ranger who checked us in asked if we had brought an air conditioner for our tent.
 Was he kidding?
 Apparently there are such things.
 Have you used one?
 Instead, we bought a bag of ice for our tiny cooler.
-The ranger wished us luck, and we headed out to our campsite.
-We took it nice and slow through the park, making use of the air conditioner we did have and the first thing we noticed was the amazing bike path that meandered through forest, field, and dune.
+The ranger wished us luck, and we headed out to the Cape Henlopen Campground.
+We took it nice and slow through the park, making use of the air conditioner we did have, and the first thing we noticed was the amazing bike path that meandered through forest, field, and dune.
 Not only that, there were people using it — people who embrace the heat as summer’s best feature.
 I was sure we could do it too.

-The campground at Cape Henlopen is not our favorite part of the park, but I want to give you a brief overview so you know what to expect, because really, to make the most of this special place, you have to stay a few days.
+The Cape Henlopen Campground is not our favorite part of the park, but I wouldn’t hesitate to stay here for a week to access all of the awesome trails, beaches, and activities that are available for families.
+I want to give you a brief overview so you know what to expect, because really, to make the most of this special place, you have to stay a few days.

-The campground area is divided into three sections.
-There’s the RV area, which is really most of the campground.
-You’ll also find a loop just for tenters and a row of cute cabins.
-We opted for a tent site, thinking it would be more peaceful, but the park doesn’t allow generators and quiet time is strictly enforced after 10 pm, so all was good in that department.
 The campsites are flat and sandy with a good mix of shady and sunny sites, but they are packed pretty tightly together and offer very little in the way of privacy.
 The restrooms are clean and spacious, with hot showers (cold showers are better than air conditioning in your tent).
-The bugs, however, might send you over the edge, or at least to the beach.
+The summer bugs, however, might send you over the edge, or at least to the beach.
 Biting flies harassed us during the day and mosquitoes came on duty in the evening.
 I know, it’s camping.
 We love it, really we do.

 By the time we had lunch, fended off a million biting insects, and changed into swimwear, the temperature had soared to 104 degrees.
 Time to chill out in the Atlantic.
 The park is big enough that you have to drive from your campsite to the beach.
 Okay, you don’t actually have to, but if you’re a northerner suffering through a sweltering summer day, take the car and don’t feel guilty.

-So the beach — it’s pretty much perfect.
-It can be busy right by the concession and shower area, with good lifeguard coverage, but the expansive strip of sand quickly fades into serenity as you walk either north or south along the shore.
-The water was blissfully cold at the end of June, a good 10 degrees colder than the same ocean three hours south in Virginia Beach.
-When we were there, the waves stayed small, even during a pretty spectacular thunderstorm, but some of the other campers mentioned that the little waves were unusual.
-We watched lots of shorebirds and frolicking dolphins in the surf, and hundreds of horseshoe crabs chillin’ in the quiet bayside waters.
-What’s more, there’s a special surfing beach, a beach just for fishing, and a lovely bayside beach with quiet water for the families with littles.
+During our visit to Cape Henlopen Beach, the waves stayed small, even during a pretty spectacular thunderstorm, but some of the other campers mentioned that the little waves were unusual.
+We meandered along the shore, watched lots of shorebirds and frolicking dolphins in the surf, and hundreds of horseshoe crabs chillin’ in the quiet bayside waters.
+There’s a special surfing beach, a beach just for fishing, and a lovely bayside beach with quiet water for the families with littles.

-With so much room to spread out, the beach never feels crowded and the grass covered dunes add a touch of wild to the rugged shore.
-It’s got to be one of my new favorite places to beat the heat, and that’s coming from someone who usually dreads an oceanside vacation.
+With so much room to spread out, Cape Henlopen Beach never feels crowded, and the grass covered dunes add a touch of wild to the rugged shore.
+If you’ve never been to the beaches at Cape Henlopen State Park, this is your call to action!

 Cape Henlopen State Park Hiking Trails

-Bike Loop — Did I tell you that bike rentals are free?
+Bike Loop — Did I tell you that bike rentals are free at Cape Henlopen State Park?
 The trails, the roads, and even the nearby town of Lewes are all very bike friendly.
 It’s a great way to explore this huge park, and there’s nothing like letting the waves wash your sweat away after a grueling ride from the campground to the sea.
 The bike loop trail is an awesome way to get around the park.
-You can stop off at the nature center, the fishing pier, the kayak rental shop, and the observation tower.
+You can stop off at the nature center, the Cape Henlopen fishing pier, the kayak rental shop, and the observation tower.
 The trail itself is flat and paved, perfect for seasoned riders and training wheels alike.

 More Fun at Cape Henlopen State Park

-As if the crashing waves, meandering trails, and absolute beauty weren’t enough, there’s even more to Cape Henlopen.
+As if the crashing waves, meandering trails, and absolute beauty weren’t enough, there’s even more to Cape Henlopen State Park.
 If you’re a family that needs options, here are a few more ways to wile away the day.

 - Climb the observation tower – Part of Fort Miles, the tower sits right on the bike loop.
 It offers 360 degree views of the surrounding park, and is a great spot to watch the sun come up.